-The Master Programme in Embedded Systems provides students with a world-class education in computer and systems engineering with a focus on design, implementation, and analysis of embedded systems.
-The programme is closely connected to cutting-edge research at Uppsala University, and as a student you will gain skills and knowledge that are highly relevant on the national and international labour market, both in industry and academia.
+The Master's Programme in Embedded Systems aims to provide you with a thorough understanding of computer and systems engineering with a focus on design, implementation, and analysis of embedded systems software.
+You will be close to cutting-edge research and gain skills and knowledge that are highly relevant on the national and international labour market, both in industry and academia.

 Why this programme?